 These three very well researched articles pretty much sum up everything currently known about the Dayton, and it turns out to be quite a lot relative to other very obscure typewriters.
 The Dayton seems to be generating more interest in the collecting community – really as it should.
 It is a typewriter that is:

 1) vanishingly rare.
-There are only seven known to survive (possibly eight*)
+There are only seven

 2) despite its rarity, it’s not worth much.
 Collectors who’ve mentioned value tend to place it very low.
+Update: they’re getting a bit pricier now that collectors are seeking them out.
+I’ve seen at least one go for over a grand – that’s still somewhat unusual, but it’s likely to get more usual.

 3) the possibility of new examples being found is high.
 The Dayton is not a highly desired machine (yet), but it’s not likely that the ones that were made ventured too far from Dayton, OH.
 The potential search area is fairly limited.